kshiro622/Flashcard-Generator/README.md

 2. Cloze-Deleted Flashcards:
     Enter "cloze" as the third argument, you will be prompted to enter in the full text and the cloze argument for the card.
-The cloze argument will be stored as the back of the card, and the text with a blank in place of the cloze argument will be stored as the front of the card. <br>
+The cloze argument will be stored as the back of the card, and the text with a blank in place of the cloze argument will be stored as the front of the card. <br><br>
 Example: If the full text is "Alexander Hamilton was the first Secretary of State of the United States" and the cloze argument is "Alexander Hamilton," the card will display "_______ was the first Secretary of State" on the front and "Alexander Hamilton" on the back.

 3. View Flaschards: